pipelight/pipelight/README.md

 # Pipelight

-A cli to write routines in typescript/javascript.
+A cli to write pipelines in javascript.
+And trigger them automatically on git action.

+Lightweight CI/CD tool.

 ## Install